joshuavetos/TESSRAX-CANON-/01_CANON/TESSRAX_VALIDITY_ENGINE.md

 - PARTIAL
 - NERF

-Any output that mimics familiarity without a corresponding artifact is a **Structural Failure**.
+Any output that mimics familiarity without a corresponding artifact is a Structural Failure.

 ---